Galleries

 1969

-This is a model of the first 165 MW turbine-generator at the Clover Bar Generating Station.
-The model was supplied by Escher Wyss and built to a scale of 1/4" = 1 foot.
-The Clover Bar Generating Station was built between 1967 and 1969.
-Manufacturer: Albert ...
+This is a model of the first 165 MW turbine-generator installed at the Clover Bar Generating Station.
+Units 1 & 2, both 165 MW generators supplied by Escher Wyss of Switzerland and running on gas-fired steam, were built between 1967 and 1969.
+In 2007 ...

 read more